-- Welch Experience Tuition Waiver Available to SHU students in the Welch College of Business, the Welch Experience Tuition Waiver covers the cost of tuition for a business course taken while on a summer SHU study abroad program in Dingle, Luxembourg, or Fashion marketing in Paris.
+- Welch Experience Tuition Waiver Available to SHU students in the Welch College of Business, the Welch Experience Tuition Waiver covers the cost of tuition for a business course taken while on a summer SHU study abroad program in Dingle, Luxembourg, or the Fashion Brand Marketing course.
 The Welch Waiver may be applied to each student once.
 The application will become available once students are accepted into a study abroad program.
-For more information about the Welch waiver please contact Sean Heffron.
+For more information about the Welch waiver please contact Victoria Rosa-Garcia.

 - Thomas More Honors Program Study Abroad Scholarship Available to SHU honors students in the amount of $500.
 The application will become available once students are accepted into a study abroad program.
-For more information about the Honors scholarship, please contact Amanda Moras.
+For more information about the Honors scholarship, please contact Andrew Lazowski.

 *Deadline for Winter program: November 1st; Deadline for May program: March 1st

 - Stamford World Affairs Forum Scholarship Up to $5,000 for a university student’s study abroad experience.

 - Fairfield’s Rotary Club – Service Above Self Scholarship $11,000 for the upcoming academic year for study domestically or abroad.